apache/doris/docs/en/sql-reference/sql-statements/Data Definition/CREATE TABLE.md

        Dynamic_partition.
 Prefix: used to specify the partition name prefix to be created, such as the partition name prefix p, automatically creates the partition name p20200108

        Dynamic_partition.
 Buckets: specifies the number of partition buckets that are automatically created

+       Dynamic_partition.
+Create_history_partition: specifies whether create history partitions, default value is false

+       Dynamic_partition.
+History_partition_num: used to specify the number of history partitions when enable create_history_partition, default value is 10
        ```
     5)  You can create multiple Rollups in bulk when building a table
     grammar: